First Jewish–Roman War: Vespasian's Galilee campaign

-After Gallus's defeat, Nero appointed Vespasian—a former consul and seasoned commander—to lead the war effort.
+After Gallus' defeat, Nero appointed Vespasian—a former consul and seasoned commander—to lead the war effort.
 Vespasian, a man of humble origins, was chosen—according to Suetonius—for both his military effectiveness and his obscure background, which made him a politically safe choice to suppress the revolt without posing a threat to the emperor.
 He traveled from Corinth to Syria, assembling Legions V Macedonica and X Fretensis, while Titus, his eldest son, marched XV Apollinaris from Alexandria to Akko-Ptolemais.
 The Roman force was reinforced by 23 auxiliary cohortes and six alae of cavalry, likely drawn from Syria.
 Local rulers, including Antiochus IV of Commagene, Agrippa II, Sohaemus of Emesa, and Malchus II of Nabatea, contributed additional infantry and cavalry.

-In early summer 67, Vespasian established his base at Akko-Ptolemais before launching an offensive on Galilee, a heavily populated Jewish region in the north of the province.
+In early summer of 67, Vespasian established his base at Akko-Ptolemais before launching an offensive on Galilee, a heavily populated Jewish region in the north of the province.
 Rogers estimates that the force Vespasian commanded upon his arrival numbered about 58,000 soldiers and 10,000 slaves.
 Josephus, who led the defense of Galilee, claimed to have recruited 100,000 young men from the region, though this figure is widely regarded as exaggerated.
-People of Sepphoris–the second-largest Jewish city in the country after Jerusalem–soon surrendered and pledged loyalty to Rome.
+The people of Sepphoristhe second-largest Jewish city in the country after Jerusalemsoon surrendered and pledged loyalty to Rome.
 Meanwhile, Jewish forces withdrew into fortified cities and villages, forcing the Romans into prolonged sieges.
-The Romans captured Gabara in the first assault, with Josephus reporting that all the men were killed.
+The Romans captured Gabara in the first assault, Josephus reporting that all the men were killed.
 The town and surrounding villages were set on fire, and survivors were enslaved.
 Around the same time, Titus destroyed the nearby village of Iaphia, where all the men were reportedly slain and the women and children sold into slavery.
 Cerialis, who commanded Legio V Macedonica, was dispatched to fight a large group of Samaritans who had gathered atop Mount Gerizim, the site of their ruined temple, killing many.